kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 This stanza is a depressing realization that humanity will not learn from its mistakes.
 We will repeat them again, and again, and again.

-Bad ideas like Socialism, Communism, or Fascism are kept alive or are revived.
-It’s 2021 and we have again concentration camps in China and the world pretends nothing happened because we don’t want to risk our business opportunities with China.
+Bad ideas like Socialism, Communism, or Fascism are kept alive or revived.
+It’s 2021, and we have again concentration camps in China and the world pretends nothing happened because we don’t want to risk our business opportunities with China.

 Racist, sexists, anti-scientific, anti-reason, postmodernist ideas like <q>Critical Theory</q> are pushed into the education system and companies and destroy these institutions[^nayna2019qz] unless brave people stand up against these toxic ideas.[^pachal2020gj][^monroe2021im]

-People get segregated by race, have to disavow their “whiteness” or acknowledge their “privilege.”
-People of color that don’t subscribe to these ideas are labeled “race traitor”, “Uncle Tom”, “or not being authentically (race/sex/sexual orientation).”
+People get segregated by race, and have to disavow their “whiteness” or acknowledge their “privilege.”
+People of color that doesn't subscribe to these ideas are labeled “race traitor”, “Uncle Tom”, “or not being authentically (race/sex/sexual orientation).”

 Identity politics divide people into smaller and smaller sub-categories that fight each other.
 Discourse is shut down with compelled speech codes, trigger warnings, or safe spaces.
-People are bullied into compliance, are harassed, doxed, or fired from their jobs for disagreeing.
+People are bullied into compliance, harassed, doxed, or fired from their jobs for disagreeing.

-And a lot of progressives don’t understand the ideas behind these movements that look often appealing.
+And many progressives don’t understand the ideas behind these movements that look appealing.
 We won’t learn unless we burn our fingers again.

 ### Stanza 10